- What is CRICOS?

 Students who are not satisfied with the outcome arising from the University’s internal complaints and appeals process, may refer their appeal or complaint to a relevant external agency.

-In addition, the availability of complaints and appeals processes does not remove a student’s right to take action under Australia’s consumer protection laws.
+In addition, the availability of complaints and appeals processes does not affect the rights of a student to take action under Australian Consumer Law if the Australian Consumer Law applies.

 International students may not be permitted to transfer between registered providers within the first six months of their principal program of study unless they meet specific criteria.